2024-2025 Course Catalog

 Entrepreneurship

 a.
-I & E 300, Entrepreneurial Ventures
+I-E 300, Entrepreneurial Ventures

 b.
 12-units of Entrepreneurship electives

 c.
-6-units of BUEN elective
+6-units of BUEN electives

 Arts Entrepreneurship